Homemade Spaghetti Sauce

 Add 1 Tablespoon of dried Italian Herbs.

-Optional: Add a box of Butternut Squash Soup – (V8 makes it), or make your own.
+Optional: Add some canned pumpkin, box of Butternut Squash Soup – (V8 makes it), or make your own.
 Bake a squash, scoop it out and add it – we’re going to blend it anyway.

 I know, I know this doesn’t look pretty but it adds another layer of yum and FREE veggies!